21 Hours Fasting | Benefits | Risks and Tips

 Heart disease is widely regarded as the most significant cause of death, accounting for an estimated 31.5 percent of all fatalities worldwide.

-One of the best strategies to lower your risk of heart disease is to change your food and lifestyle.
+Changing your food and lifestyle is one of the best strategies to lower your risk of heart disease.
 Fasting could be good for the health of your heart if you incorporate it into your daily practice.

 5. Improves brain function and reduces the risk of neurological conditions.